-Whether in a classroom or a business/sales meeting, presentation tools should encourage creative discussion.
+Whether in a classroom or a business/sales meeting, interactive presentation tools should encourage creative discussion.
 Non-linear navigation is an ideal solution for that, since it lets conversations flow naturally by jumping to any slide at any time.
 This modern style of presenting could be called situational rather than linear.
 After all, why present your material similarly to different audiences?

 Have some experience making non-linear presentations?
 Share it in the comments below!